-VR provides a more profound interaction with a human anatomy in a brand-new way.
+VR provides a more profound interaction with human anatomy in a brand-new way.
 The virtual vascular endoscopy assists surgeons in pre-operative planning by using a 360-degree video.

 VR also provides enhanced methods of medical training by allowing broadcasting surgeries performed by experienced specialists.

-Since the cost of the VR hardware can remain low due to various technologies, such as Google Cardboard, we can expect more and more medical training videos from leading clinics all over the world.
+Since the cost of VR hardware can remain low due to various technologies, such as Google Cardboard, we can expect more and more medical training videos from leading clinics all over the world.

 VR medical systems allow students to virtually participate in a particular operation and see what’s happening from the surgeon’s point of view.
 This helps them better prepare for future procedures and be ready for stressful and unexpected situations.

 In addition, video recording can assist in documenting certain surgeries and track the progress in real-time with high specification.

 Using VR in medicine and surgery, medical specialists can get real-time assistance from their colleagues situated anywhere in the world.
 Live feed and explanations will help specialists perform operations with a lower error rate and, as a result, save more lives.

 Remote assistance allows surgeons to share complex cases for injuries and traumas in real-time to get immediate advice.

 This opportunity can improve expert diagnosis and helps avoid patient transfer.